Dr-Haas/Web/README.md

 # Web

-In thos folder you can find all my web project in differente langage et framework:
+In this folder you can find all my web project in differente langage et framework:

 - Html/css
 - Javascript